Terminator 3: Rise of the Machines: Critical response

-Shortly after the film's release, Cameron described the film as "in one word: great", but after the release of the fourth film, Terminator Salvation, Cameron recanted his statement and said he felt his first two films were better than either of the later films.
+Shortly after the film's release, Cameron described the film as "in one word: great", but after the release of the fourth film, Terminator Salvation, Cameron added he felt his first two films were better than either of the later films.
 A. O. Scott of The New York Times said the film "is essentially a B movie, content to be loud, dumb and obvious".
+In a mixed review, David Edelstein of Paste Magazine explained that "the villain comes back more times than Wile E. Coyote.
+I found it tiresome and witless and numbingly repetitive, but action mavens won't feel cheated."
 Roger Ebert gave the film two-and-a-half stars, remarking "Essentially one long chase and fight, punctuated by comic, campy or simplistic dialogue."

+In retrospect, Director Jonathan Mostow said:“The problem in Terminator 3 is that Terminator 2 was such a seminal movie.
+It was going to be impossible to blow people away because T2 was the first time a lot of people saw digital effects.
+The liquid-metal man, no one had ever seen that before.
+That and Jurassic Park, those are two movies that probably must have blown people away from seeing them in the theater.
+I knew that we wouldn’t be able to achieve that.
+I also knew there was going to be a lot of skepticism.
+Why do you even need a third Terminator?
+I felt that I had to disarm those people.
+So that’s why we made the choice to use humor, which is front-loaded earlier in the movie.
+Some of it's too shticky, some of it has not aged well with time, I’ll be the first to confess.
+But if you went to the theater at the time, it worked with the audience.

 Accolades

-Sequel
+Sequel and reboot

-A sequel to Terminator 3: Rise of the Machines was released in 2009, titled Terminator Salvation.
-Its plot follows elements of the third film, and the setting moved to the post-apocalyptic future.
-Salvation was intended to launch a new trilogy for the series.
+Terminator 3: Rise of the Machines was followed by Terminator Salvation, with the setting moved to the post-apocalyptic future.
+Although Salvation was intended to launch a new trilogy for the series, the film is considered a failure.
+This led to Terminator Genisys (2015), a reboot of the franchise which underperformed at the box office.